saturncloud/flatiron-curriculum/Phase3/dsc-distance-metrics/README.md

 ## Minkowski distance

 A final distance metric you should be familiar with is **_Minkowski distance_**.
-THe Minkowski distance is a generalized distance metric across a _Normed Vector Space_.
+The Minkowski distance is a generalized distance metric across a _Normed Vector Space_.
 A Normed Vector Space is just a fancy way of saying a collection of space where each point has been run through a function.
 It can be any function, as long it meets two criteria:
 1. the zero vector (just a vector filled with zeros) will output a length of 0, and
 2. every other vector must have a positive length